On optimal designs using topology optimization for flow through porous media applications: OPTIMAL LAYOUTS FOR A 2D AXISYMMETRIC PROBLEM

 \subsection{Numerical results}

+Numerical solutions are obtained for the above design problem; both the primal analysis and the optimization procedure are solved numerically.
+Since the selection and accuracy of numerical schemes for primal analysis can affect the final design outcome, we compare the designs under two different approaches for the primal analysis.
+The first approach is a two-dimensional finite element analysis using triangular elements; the underlying radial symmetry is not built into the analysis.
+The second approach uses axisymmetric finite elements, and hence the radial symmetry is invoked in the primal analysis.

 As shown in figures \ref{Conc_cyln1} and \ref{Conc_cyln2}, \textsf{TopOpt} without invoking symmetry yields a material distribution in the form of dendrites or fingers.
 Despite using regularization (e.g., SIMP) and high-order discretizations, these finger-type design patterns are observed.
+However, using axisymmetric analysis, we could obtain a discrete 0--1 material distribution with high-permeability material being placed perfectly concentric and near to the inner circle; see figure \ref{Fig:TO_porous_cylinder_axi_material_layout}.

+Several reasons suggest that the dendrite-type solution is a numerical artifact, and hence, \emph{unphysical}: \begin{enumerate}[(a)] \item Since the boundary conditions and the geometry are all symmetric, the optimal material layout from the numerical simulation should respect the underlying symmetry.
+But the dendrite-type solution does not respect the radial symmetry. \item This numerical solution did not match with the analytical solution, which is derived with reasonable assumptions. \item The optimization procedure took over 350 iterations for the dendrite-type solution, while it took less than 25 iterations for the symmetric solution reported in figure \ref{Fig:TO_porous_cylinder_axi_material_layout}. \item Lastly, such designs with sharp irregular features, even if provided by \textsf{TopOpt}, are often treated as impractical designs and are rejected based on manufacturability; these designs are challenging to fabricate---even with additive manufacturing techniques. \end{enumerate}